 3.)
 Games.
 Every student loves games, and that’s one of the best ways to learn without knowing you are learning!
 There are many games on the internet, including my own Teachers Pay Teachers store (such as my Tic-Tac-Toe task cards), but you could easily create games without a lot of cost.
 Provide dice for pairs of students, and multiply the roll of the two dice.
 Students record the product and play a set number of rounds.
 The students then add the products and the one with the most wins!
 Face cards work the same, having students flip two cards, multiply them and the student with the higher product collects the set (like war!).
 The student with the most cards at the end wins.

 I have provided you with this Multiplication Tic-Tac-Toe Freebie!
-Download it here (or click on the picture below), print it, and laminate it for reuse year after year.
+Download it here, print it, and laminate it for reuse year after year.
 Students can write on it using Vis-à-Vis markers or dry erase markers, and it easily wipes off at the end for reuse.
-Just like playing Tic-Tac-Toe, students must first find the product of problem to place an X or O in the box.
+Just like playing Tic-Tac-Toe, students must first find the product of the problem to place an X or O in the box.
 Instead of laminating it, you can simply print it off and have students take it home to play with a family member.
 Multiplication facts are that important!

 4.)
 Practice, Practice, Practice.
 Students need lots of practicing opportunities.
 There are many apps and websites that offer opportunities for practice and are free.
 One of my favorites is the IXL site.
 While it is a paid site, it does allow the first 20 problems free.
 I always dedicate 10 minutes a day to multiplication facts fluency in my classroom.